thaytan/source/README.md

 **Not recommended for beginners**

-Procedure to setup the build system on a Linux System (Ubuntu Distro):
+Procedure to setup the build system on a Ubuntu Linux System:

 1. Setup Linux environment by installing the required packages:
 ```